Belize is a country on the eastern coast of Central America, and it is the only country in Central America whose

 Public buses are by far the cheapest mode of transportation around the country.
 Although those old North American school buses can get crowded sometimes, they are just as efficient as private shuttles and taxis.
 Belize is a pretty small country, and a ride from east to west takes about three hours.
 Fares cost between $1-10 USD, depending on how far you go.

 The island ferries cost around $15 USD one way.
 If you buy a round-trip ticket you can usually save a couple of bucks.

 Did we mention the food is pretty damn delicious in Belize?
 If you like seafood, you will love it here.
 Eat at local places and avoid any touristy place that will charge you double the price.
 Depending on what you order you can expect to pay around $4-6 USD for a basic, yet tasty meal.
 No matter what you do, you have to try the coconut rice and beans.
 It will have you wondering what else in life you have been missing out on :)

 We ate some pretty amazing lobster (with a drink and dessert) in Placencia and paid $25 USD for the both of us.
 That was the priciest meal we have had on our travels so far, but it was definitely worth it.

-We recommend you avoid booking accommodation in advance, and simply walk around town to find the best deal.
+We recommend you avoid booking accommodation in advance (unless you are traveling during high season), and simply walk around town to find the best deal.
 Many small establishments are not listed on the internet, so you could possibly be missing out on a great bargain.
 Expect to pay around $15 USD for a dorm room in a hostel and $20+ USD for a private double room in a guesthouse.